 Susan began dancing at DSOD under the direction of her mother, Diane, at the age of 3 and grew up performing at places like Starlight Theatre.
 In 1991 and 1992, she was a member of the 2-time NCA National Champion Golden Girls at Mizzou and was voted All-American by the National Cheerleading Association.
 She graduated from the University of Missouri in 1993 with a Bachelor's Degree in Educational & Counseling Psychology.
 After college, Susan was cast in Disney's Beauty and the Beast and later performed with Royal Caribbean Cruise Lines.
 In 1995, she became a member of the world-famous Radio City Rockettes.
 Susan was a Rockette for over 10 years and performed in such productions as the renowned Radio City Christmas Spectacular while making appearances on The Today Show, Good Morning America, The Early Show, The Macy’s Thanksgiving Day Parade and THE ROCKETTE EXPERIENCE® with Broadway Dance Center.
 Other favorite credits include Paper Mill Playhouse's Funny Girl in New Jersey and Bally's Jubilee in Las Vegas.
 In 2018, Susan was inducted into the Park Hill School District Alumni Hall of Fame for her contribution to the youth of the Northland community.

 Megan began her dance training with Diane when she was 3 years old.
 She graduated from William Jewell in 1999 with a Bachelor's Degree in Elementary Education.
-During her college years, she performed as a Chiefs Cheerleader with the Kansas Chiefs.
+During her college years, she performed as an NFL Cheerleader with the Kansas City Chiefs.
 Megan taught kindergarten in the North Kansas City School District for 5 years before assuming a full-time role at DSOD.